 The primary investment strategy used on client accounts is strategic asset allocation utilizing equity and fixed-income securities.
 The ratio between the two categories will vary based on client needs, client preferences and market conditions.
-The client may change his objectives at any time.
+The client may change his objectives at any time, so long as we are notified in writing.
 Our core equity holdings will be a diversified portfolio of individual securities chosen based on a philosophy of growth at a reasonable price, possibly supplemented as appropriate with passively-managed index and exchange traded funds that support complementary disciplines.
 For the fixed-income portion of portfolios, we buy investment-grade bonds in laddered maturities.
-We perform our own primary research on securities selected, and supplement that research with work from outside sources.